askmike/gekko/docs/internals/Actors.md

 Besides enabled you can also add other configurables here which users can set themselves.

 That's it, don't forget to create a pull request of the awesome actor you've just created!

+# Redis Beacon

+Gekko also has an actor which can pipe all events through [redis pubsub](http://redis.io/topics/pubsub), this means that you can also build something on top of Gekko's events with the freedom to:

+- Write the actors in your language of choice (as long as you can connect it to redis).
+- Run the actor in a sandbox / contained environment.
+- Run the actor on a different machine (scale it, etc)
+- Write one actor which can listen to a cluster Gekkos at the same time.
+- *(Theoretical) Create a cluster of Gekkos where a single one fetches market data and all the ones on top run different trading methods.*